janehu0122/Red-Line-Semantic-Segmentation/README.md

 **To Run Program:**
 1. Download all files
-2. Run main.py to create model for old training set
-3. Run binary_skeleton.py to create model for new binary skeleton training set
+2. Run main.py to create model with binary skeleton training set